What Are the Best Mood Stabilizer Drugs for Bipolar Disorder?

 Lithium (Priadel, Lithobid, or Eskalith)

-The disadvantage to lithium for bipolar is that it can cause thyroid and kidney damage over time.
+Things to consider: The disadvantage of lithium for bipolar disorder is that it can cause thyroid and kidney damage over time.
 Additionally, this medication can be toxic if too much of it builds up in your blood.
 Lithium requires frequent blood monitoring because of these risks.

 Sodium Valproate (Depakote)